-Two semesters of practica in counseling (MHC 580) are required of students in Professional Mental Health Counseling and PMHC - Specialization in Addictions.
-This is described in the Practicum Manual and will generally take place in the CPSY community clinic.
+Two semesters of practica in counseling (MHC 580) in the Lewis and Clark Community Counseling Center are required of students in Professional Mental Health Counseling and PMHC - Specialization in Addictions.
+Students will also be assigned to a campus section of group supervision during the practicum semesters.